LorraineGoveas/Spill/CSC648-848 Section 01 Spring 2018 Milestone1 Team 06.md

 - **Skill Level**:
     - Basic
 - **Process**:
     - Gollum is a neighborhood dad who is concerned about broken glass he saw on the street corner by his favorite park.
-He opens Spill and tries to post a photo he took earlier that day, and finds he must create an account to do so.
-He does so and posts the photo, marking its location, and posting a short comment about it.
+He opens Spill to post a photo he took earlier that day, and is asked to create an account.
+He does so and posts the photo, marks its location, and posts a short comment about it.

 ------